 Always.
 Be.
 Closing.
 That’s the old-school approach to getting more sales.
 But nowadays prospects are inundated with content, notifications, and requests from any number of sources.
-That’s why your approach to closing deals needs subtlety, expertise, and coordination between multiple teams.
+That’s why your approach to closing deals needs subtlety, expertise, and team collaboration.
 A sales process helps get you there.

 But what is a sales process?
 What are the benefits of building one and how do you go about it?